Parveen Farzana Absar

 Parveen F. Absar is a wildlife biologist from India.
-In 2017, she was credited with the discovery of a species of freshwater crab called Teretamon absarum, of the genus Teretamon and species speleaum.
+In 2017, she was credited with the discovery of a species of freshwater crab called Teretamon absarum, of the genus Teretamon and species spelaeum.

 Early life

 Parveen Farzana Absar was born in 1988, to Ahsan Absar and Farzana Absar.

 Education and career

 Absar earned her master's degree in Wildlife Sciences from Aligarh Muslim University (AMU), in Aligarh, Uttar Pradesh, India, in June 2017.
 She did her dissertation under Orus Ilyas, an assistant professor in the Wildlife Sciences Department at AMU.

 Since September 2019, Absar has been a Doctoral Candidate in the School of Biological Sciences at the University of Auckland, New Zealand.

 Teretamon absarum

 Discovery

-Underside view of Teretamon speleaum (Male).
+Underside view of Teretamon spelaeum (Male).
 It is smaller than the female, and this specimen has one missing claw.
 Credits: Parveen F. Absar.

 Absar discovered the species in Meghalaya, which is in the northeastern Himalayan region of India.
 At the time of discovery, Absar was 29 years old and had 11 years of experience.
 She was in the East Jaintia Hills district of Meghalaya two months prior to this discovery, conducting cave research for her dissertation at AMU.
 In her dissertation, she highlights the presence of thick limestone in Meghalaya's caves as being a rich abode for various life forms, from invertebrates to advanced vertebrates, and identifies the region as rich for study in biospeleology.
 The caves in Meghalaya are some of the most famous in India, particularly for research; Meghalaya has 1,580 identified caves, including nine out of ten of the longest and deepest caves in India.
 Moreover, Absar emphasizes the unexplored scope of cave biology research in the already explored caves of Meghalaya.
 Meghalaya is already considered to be one of India's four biodiversity hotspots, with there being a total of 34 hotspots globally.

 On a routine expedition for her research, on 29 March 2017, Absar stumbled upon the species 200 metres from the mouth of the eighth longest cave in the country (length of 7.3 km); the name of the cave is currently being kept confidential at the ask of the research team.
 In an interview with The Third Pole, Absar described that she was on a routine exploration and saw the crabs on her way out; she found a male, female, and a baby crab.